flojoy-ai/studio/docs/src/content/docs/contribution/blocks/01-create-your-custom-block.md

 3. Click on `Import custom blocks` button.
 It'll open a file window.

-4. Now head to your directory where you have created your custom block and select it's parent folder.
+4. Now head to your directory where you have created your custom block, in this case that folder is `custom-blocks` folder.
+So select the folder.

-For example, let's say you created a custom block called `DIVIDE.py` in `~/custom-blocks/DIVIDE/DIVIDE.py` directory, then you would choose the `custom-blocks` folder from file window.

 Congratulations! you just imported your custom block to Flojoy.
 You should see your custom block in the sidebar.
 Click on the block to add it to flow chart.

 :::note
 Every time you create a new block, Studio will hot reload to include it in the sidebar under the `Custom` tab.
+And any modification you do in your custom blocks Studio hot load will automatically sync your changes.
+No reload is required.
 :::

 :::note